 Housing is very expensive in Japanese cities compared much of the rest of the world.
 YTG interns frequently stay at a guest house in Kawasaki run by the owners of our performance venue.
 Private rooms there are around 58,000 yen per month (inclusive, no deposits), and less for shared.
 This guest house is within a 10 minute walk of the nearest station, and within a 20 minute walk of the rehearsal/performance venue.
 It is surrounded by restaurants and stores.
 We encourage people to stay there because it reduces transportation costs and we have a direct line to the landlords if there are any problems.
 It also means you'll be living with people who you have something in common with.

 You can expect your food costs to run about 5000 - 6000 Yen a week, possibly lower, depending on how you shop.

 You will be expected to pay your own domestic transportation costs but will be reimbursed for any Yokohama Theatre-related travel costs outside of going to and from rehearsal.
 It may be possible to borrow a bicycle to get around more cheaply, but be warned: riding a bike in Japan is very different from riding a bike in Europe or even North America... it can take a bit of getting used to.
-Also, Yokohama is a huge city and some areas are not practically accessible by bicycle.
-Expect to spend 5000 yen a week or more on train fare, especially if you are planning activities in Tokyo.
+Also, Yokohama, Kawasaki, and Tokyo are huge cities and some areas are not practically accessible by bicycle.
+Expect to spend 5000 yen a week or more on train fare (less, if you're staying at the Kawasaki guest house), especially if you are planning activities in Tokyo.
 If you plan to take a week or two off during your stay to visit other parts of the country (Hokkaido, Kyoto, etc.), we suggest you buy a Japan Rail pass that you can redeem for the week that you travel to save you some money.